-From a lifesaving operation to remove a tumor that took her right leg at just the age of nine, Lacey Henderson has always lived with the mindset of finding any way possible to achieve what she’s wanted to.
+After a lifesaving operation to remove a tumor that took her right leg at just the age of nine, Lacey Henderson has lived with the mindset of finding any way possible to achieve what she’s wanted to.
 Fast forward to 2016, that “whatever it takes” attitude earned Lacey a spot on Team USA competing in Rio at the Paralympic Games.

 Lacey took some time to open up about her journey and what it’s like competing at the highest level in her sport.

 AfterShokz: When did you start competing in Track + Field?

 Lacey: I started competing at the end of 2011 initially in Pole Vault and started long jumping in 2013.